Chicago Truck Accident Lawyers

 It is important to note, though, that Illinois’ negligence law is modified comparative negligence, so the threshold for your blame is 49 percent.
 This means that you can only seek compensation if you are 49 percent or less at fault.
 What’s more, if you are more than half to blame, you could find yourself being brought to court for the damages the other involved parties endured.

-Your attorney will thoroughly review the details of your case to determine what your expected level of blame is, if any, and what that will mean for the outcome of your claim.
+Your specialized trucking accident attorney will thoroughly review the details of your case to determine your expected level of blame, if any, and what that would mean for the outcome of your claim.

 Accounting for Your Chicago 18-Wheeler Wreck Injuries

-Although you should call a Chicago truck crash attorney as soon as possible, you have to value your health above all else.
+Although you should call a truck crash attorney as soon as possible, you must value your health above all else.
 That means you have to go to a doctor as soon as you can after your crash, even if you don’t think it’s necessary.

 As a general rule, serious injuries warrant more compensation than minor injuries, but you should account for every injury you’ve suffered to make sure you’re fully compensated.
 The following are some common serious injuries that truck accident victims report: